 A safety belt that is improperly routed, not properly attached, or twisted won't provide the protection needed in a crash.
 The person wearing the belt could be seriously injured.
-After installing the seat, always check to be sure that the safety belts are properly routed and attached, and are not twisted.
+After raising the rear seatback, always check to be sure that the safety belts are properly routed and attached, and are not twisted.